the-angel-orchestra/the-angel-orchestra.github.io/README.md

 2. Bowed parts:
     - Navigate to `assets/images` and from the `Add file` dropdown click on `Upload files`.
 You will have received pdf copies of the bowed parts by email from Peter - drag and drop these into the window and then click on the green button to `Commit changes`.
     - Open `_includes/bowed-parts.html` and click the pen icon to edit.
-Add new pieces using html along these lines, taking care to ensure that the filepath for the pdf is correct:
+Add new pieces using html along these lines, taking care to ensure that the pdf filepaths are correct:
         ```
         <p>Elgar</p>
         <ul>